History of Hong Kong in Timeline

 1963: Establishment of The Chinese University of Hong Kong

-In 1963, The Chinese University of Hong Kong (CUHK) was established to fill the need for a university that taught using Chinese as its primary language of instruction.
+In 1963, The Chinese University of Hong Kong (CUHK) was established.

 1967: 1967 Hong Kong riots

-In 1967, pro-PRC protestors clashed with the British colonial government in the Hong Kong riots.
+In 1967, the Hong Kong riots occurred, with pro-PRC protestors clashing with the British colonial government.

 1972: Release of The Way of the Dragon